Universal-Connect-Project/ucw-app/ADAPTERS.md

 ## Hosting a Universal Connect Widget

+If you are planning on hosting a UCW, then you'll need to import and configure aggregator adapter packages for each of the aggregators you plan to use.
+Our plan is to make this process as simple as possible.
+Examples of the integration process are in [adapterSetup.ts](./apps/server/src/adapterSetup.ts).

 ## Creating an adapter package

 In order to make it easier for aggregators to develop their own UCW adapters we are moving to a package architecture.
 We will be moving all aggregator specific code to their own packages.